isomerpages/moe-ganengsengpri/_values-at-gesps/Values In Action (VIA).md

 ##### Primary 5 NEA - Redhill Food Centre

-<p align="justify">P5 GESPians reach out to residents in the neighourhood at the Redhill Food Centre.
+<p align="justify">P5 <i>GESPians</i> reach out to residents in the neighourhood at the Redhill Food Centre.
 They share with patrons Singapore’s unique hawker culture and reminders of the do’s and don’ts of good dining habits.
 Not forgetting the healthy tips about ordering food with less salt and oil.</p>

 <img align="left" style="width: 50%;" height="auto" width="100%" alt="" src="/images/P5_VIA__1_.jpg">
 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/P5_VIA__3_.jpg">